DipakPaudel2056/webscraping/Readme.md

     2. still i havenot hit the page bottom, i ran the bot for sometime and found it was 29000 so i hardcoded that value, i must fix it tomorrow.
     3. time to sleep

-✅ check for potential cleaning in excel.
+- ✅ check for potential cleaning in excel.
     Since it is just 3 columns of data scrapped there is no error so far.
-✔️ instantiate the mysql server to store these findings
+- ✔️ instantiate the mysql server to store these findings

 # 🔏 Day-3
-✔️ instantiate the mysql server to store these findings ✔️ with just title and subtitle the data looks very repititive get some more details from the scraper
+- ✔️ instantiate the mysql server to store these findings
+- ✅ with just title and subtitle the data looks very repititive get some more details from the scraper
+    - lets's get tag such as best seller, just in, sustainable material as well
+    - Now the next task is to simulate to click each link and get into the product and find the available sizes, colors and description i am able to simulate and get the description, and colors however i struggled over an hour to find the solution for the available sizes. will work on it tomorrow.
+    I will run it untill i get the scroll height > 29000 today and see what it shows in both files and will work on new findings tomorrow.

+# 🔏 Day-4
+✔️ instantiate the mysql server to store these findings ✔️ fix the issue with the shoe sizes label in product page ✔️ Do some python leetcodes